Occupational Therapy for Teenagers in Adelaide

 FAQs For Teenage Occupational Therapy

-When your child is young and struggling, it’s normal to question whether support is needed or whether things will improve with time.
+When your teenager is struggling, it is natural to question whether additional support is needed or whether things will settle with time.
 These are some of the questions parents often ask.

-Occupational therapy does not replace mental health treatment.
-However, it may support emotional regulation, coping strategies, and everyday functioning alongside other supports.
+Occupational therapy does not replace mental health treatment, but it can play a meaningful supporting role.
+It may help with emotional regulation, coping strategies, and everyday functioning alongside other services.
+If your teenager is also working with a psychologist or counsellor, an occupational therapist can complement that support.

 BOOK AN APPOINTMENT